- The proposed development will seek UDC final approval on 1/13/21.

-- Urban Design Commission (UDC) informational meeting held on 10/7/20
+- The proposed development received Urban Design Commission (UDC) initial approval on 12/2/20.

 Project Schedule (including City-facilitated meetings):